maxsnew/modal-scheme/examples/README.md

-This directory contains example programs written in sbpv in various states of disrepair.
+This directory contains example programs written in fiddle in various states of disrepair.

 The subdirectories `advent-2018` and `advent-2019` contain solutions